Kobzol/hardware-effects/bandwidth-saturation/README.md

 With classic writes the effect will be much worse, because not only will the threads share the memory bandwidth, they will also pollute and thrash the caches (both L3 for all cores and L1/L2 for SMT hyper-threads).
-This is amplified by the fact that the allocated arrays are large and are thus allocated at page boundaries, which causes cache aliasing between the individual thread arrays.
+This is amplified by the fact that the allocated arrays are large and are thus allocated at page boundaries, which causes cache conflicts between the individual thread arrays.
 This is a good use-case for non-temporal stores.

 The bandwidth effect should be even more visible if vector (SSE, AVX) instructions were used.